AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 <a id="proxy-tor"></a>
 # Proxy and TOR

 A proxy server is basically another computer serving as a hub that processes your internet requests.
 You can set up AdGuard to route all your device's traffic through any proxy — and you'll be able to configure the whole thing right inside the app.
-If you need an instruction on how to set up a proxy, look it u [here](https://kb.adguard.com/en/android/solving-problems/adguard-outbound-proxy).
+And here is [an instruction on how to set up a proxy](https://kb.adguard.com/en/android/solving-problems/adguard-outbound-proxy).

 > Some popular VPN providers offer an alternative way to use their service as a proxy.
 This can be used to run them alongside AdGuard in local VPN mode.